 |U19||8-10 weeks bowling preparation before the season 7 over limit each spell & 20 over limit per match Target 150-180 balls per week|

 *weekly targets are a combination of training and match bowling.

 The secret to avoiding a cricketing injury is to develop prevention strategies.

 In short, these can relate to:

-- specific strengthening (e.g. rotator cuff & scapular stabilisers)
+- Shoulder strengthening (e.g. rotator cuff & scapular stabilisers)

 Your coach or physiotherapist will be able to provide you with generic team activities plus some specific individual advice to address your weaknesses or deficiencies.

 Cricket Injuries Prevention Program